 Suffragist Susan B. Anthony is telling every gal who will listen to head on over to the earthly paradise that is Wyoming.

-One of the women who gets suffrage passed is 6-foot-tall, 57-year-old Esther Morris, who becomes America’s first female justice of the peace.
-During 81/2 months in officer, she adjudicates more than 40 cases.
+One of the women who gets suffrage passed is six-foot-tall, 57-year-old Esther Morris, who becomes America’s first female justice of the peace.
+During 8 1/2 months in office, she adjudicates more than 40 cases.
 Wyoming sees women serve on juries; they push for saloons to be closed on Sundays; female teachers get equal pay and parents have equal rights over their children.
 Damn, Esther!

 Though of course, in her time as judge she has to deal with as many annoying hurdles as political women in our century.
 There’s the press, for one, which makes sure to write more about what she’s wearing than any of her actual rulings.
 And there are guys like her predecessor, who refuses to hand over any of his papers on her first day.
 Women of the West feel compelled to write home to Eastern newspapers, assuring everyone that voting isn’t stripping ladies of their femininity, and Esther has to defend being a working mother. “in performing all these duties,” she said, “I do not know as I have neglected my family any more than in ordinary shopping.”

 The first 12 states to give women the vote are ALL in the West.
 Surprising this suffrage situation may seem, but it makes sense if you think about it.
 With so few women, it's not like letting them vote is going to topple the patriarchy.
 As much as I'd like to think that these men are just more enlightened—and given how tough life in the West is for all, I’m sure some are--these men just have different priorities.
 Giving women the vote is a way to entice more of the fairier sex to move on out to the territories.
 It’s like a huge roadside billboard: “Come for the vote, stay for the studly miners!”